pushandmotion/PAM-Client-android/README.md

         PAM.trackPageView(pageName, data);
     }
     ```

-1. Make Form Submit
+## Make Form Submit.

-When you receive form submission from your website, you can forward those form data to PAM by calling submitForm method
+### When you receive form submission from your app, you can forward those form data to PAM by calling submitForm method

     ```java
      import com.pushandmotion.pamservices.PAM;